Why Sleep is Crucial for Managing Fibromyalgia Symptoms

 Disrupted Sleep and Fibromyalgia

 Researchers at the University of Washington discovered that disrupted slow-wave sleep leads to reduced pain tolerance, as well as increased fatigue, discomfort, and skin inflammation.
-Slow-wave sleep is the deepest sleep stage, and it tends to be disrupted in fibromyalgia patients.
+Slow-wave sleep is the deep sleep stage, and it tends to be disrupted in fibromyalgia patients.
 The results of this study indicate that disrupted sleep plays a critical role in the onset of fibromyalgia symptoms.

 Numerous sleep studies have demonstrated that fibromyalgia patients suffer from disordered sleep.
 During deep sleep, fibromyalgia patients are either woken up or roused into a lighter sleep stage due to interrupted brain waves; as a result, these patients do not get enough uninterrupted, deep sleep.
 Subsequently, fibromyalgia sufferers wake up feeling unrefreshed and fatigued.